 Transactions involving sales of securities under an agreement to repurchase them at a specified future date are also known as 'repos' or 'sale and repurchase agreements'.
-Securities sold in such transactions are not derecognised from the balance sheet, as the Group retains substantially all risks and rewards of ownership, because the securities are repurchased at a fixed price when the transaction ends.
-Furthermore, the Group is the beneficiary of all coupons and other income payments received on the transferred assets over the period of the transactions.
-These payments are remitted to the Group or are reflected in the repurchase price.
+Securities sold in such transactions are not derecognised from the balance sheet, as the Bank retains substantially all risks and rewards of ownership, because the securities are repurchased at a fixed price when

-The cash received upon sale of securities is recognised on the balance sheet with a corresponding obligation to return under the line item 'Financial liabilities at amortised cost', sub-items 'Deposits from banks' or 'Deposits from customers' reflecting the transaction's economic substance as a loan to the Group.
+The cash received upon sale of securities is recognised on the balance sheet with a corresponding obligation to return under the line item 'Financial liabilities at amortised cost', sub-items 'Deposits from banks' or 'Deposits from customers' reflecting the transaction's economic substance as a loan to the Bank.
 The difference between the sale and repurchase prices is treated as interest expense which is accrued over the life of the agreement and recorded in the statement of income in the line item 'Interest expenses' under 'Net interest income'.

-Financial assets transferred out by the Group under repurchase agreements remain on the Group's balance sheet and are presented separately under the original balance sheet items in the 'pledged as collateral' lines.
+Financial assets transferred out by the Bank under repurchase agreements remain on the Bank's balance sheet and are presented separately under the original balance sheet items in the 'pledged as collateral' lines.
 The measurement category of the transferred financial assets does not change.

 Conversely, securities purchased under agreements to resell at a specified future date are not recognised on the balance sheet.
 Such transactions are also known as 'reverse repos'.
-The consideration paid is recorded on the balance sheet under the line item 'Financial assets at amortised cost', sub-items 'Loans and advances to banks' and 'Loans and advances to customers' reflecting the transaction's economic substance as a loan by the Group.
+The consideration paid is recorded on the balance sheet under the line item 'Financial assets at amortised cost', sub-items 'Loans and advances to banks' and 'Loans and advances to customers' reflecting the transaction's economic substance as a loan by the Bank.
 The difference between the purchase and resale prices is treated as interest income and is accrued over the life of the agreement and recorded in the statement of income in the line item 'Interest income' under 'Net interest income'.